Harsh7112/ROCK-PAPER-AND-SCISSOR-GAME/README.md

 # ROCK-PAPER-AND-SCISSOR-GAME
 <br>
 <br>
-This is a rock, paper and scissor game basically we enter our choice player 1 or player 2.
+This is a rock, paper and scissor game basically we enter our player's choice and computer is randomly choose one.
 Then press enter game will show your result.